Reviewable/appengine-remove-action/README.md

 - `limit`: (required) The total number of the latest deployed versions to keep.

+- `days_to_keep`: (optional) Versions newer than this number of days before today will not be deleted.
+  Older versions will be subject to the limit value.

 - `credentials`: (optional) The credentials to authorize connection to your project deployed to App Engine.
 If included the `google-github-actions/setup-gcloud@master` step prior to `appengine-remove-action`, those credentials will be accessed